ring-lang/ring/extensions/ringopengl/README.md

 RingOpenGL Extension
 ====================

-The folder CodeGen contains the Ring binding to the OpenGL library.
+This folder contains the Ring binding to the OpenGL library.